The Importance of Blogging

 Before we deep-dive into the many points of blogging, it’s worth noting that Google has recently rolled out its latest algorithm change; aptly titled the ‘helpful content update’.
 It’s about (damn) time and something we have long advocated.
 The purpose of the update is to make it easier to find high-quality ‘helpful’ content rather than content that’s purely for SEO purposes.
 This change means authentic content that speaks to its true audience will be firmly favoured over low-quality-keyword-heavy-written-for-the-sake-of-it.

-More than just a driver for traffic to your website, blog content is multi-purposed, and when done well it
+More than just a driver for traffic to your website, blog content is multi-purposed, and when done well it:

 • Provides content that can be repurposed across social media platforms, emails, and marketing collateral